 No fault divorce

-Much was made at the start of this year of an announcement by the Government that they intended to remove “fault” from divorce proceedings.
-This following in the wake of a much publicised case where a wife unsuccessfully sought a divorce from her husband complaining of his alleged unreasonable behaviour.
+The no-fault divorce is finally going to happen in 2022 and it came about in the wake of a much publicised case where a wife unsuccessfully sought a divorce from her husband complaining of his alleged unreasonable behaviour.
 The case reached the Supreme Court, the highest Court in England and Wales.
 However, it is the decision made by the first instance judge in the County Court that set the tone for the case.
 The judge decided that the individual allegations made against the husband were not of sufficient severity (or “weight”) to justify a divorce.
 The issue of whether the totality of the allegations over the marriage justified a divorce was not argued before the Court.

 There is only one ground for a divorce – namely that the marriage has broken down irretrievably.
 In order to obtain a divorce, the person bringing the Petition (“the Petitioner”) needs to prove, normally on paper, that one of five “facts” have taken place.
 These can loosely be described as adultery, unreasonable behaviour, desertion, two years separation with the consent of the spouse and five years separation.
 This applies to heterosexual couples.
 Same sex couples cannot base a Petition on adultery.